IOxCyber/CyberEssentials/Network_101/Cisco-Networking-Course/Unit-4.md

 - The `switch ARP table keeps a mapping of Layer 2 MAC addresses to Layer 3 IP addresses.`
 - Routers are concerned with delivering packets to the network that a destination host is a member of.
 - When a `router` receives a frame on an interface, it `strips the header containing the source and destination MAC addresses` from the frame.
+- When a host needs to send a message to another host located on the same network, it can forward the message directly.
+- When `a host needs to send a message to a remote network`, it must `use the router`, AKA `default gateway.`